BEV: $140.00/year ($11.67/month)

 PHEV: $75.00/year ($6.25/month)

-Idaho electricity pricing is utility-territory driven, and home charging is usually most affordable when drivers optimize for off-peak windows.
-Idaho Power serves much of southern Idaho (and eastern Oregon), while Rocky Mountain Power serves separate Idaho territory under IPUC-approved tariffs; many rural areas are served by electric cooperatives and municipal systems on Idaho's official utility maps.
-Idaho's generation mix remains hydro-heavy, which supports relatively stable home-charging economics in many parts of the state.
-For EV owners, the practical takeaway is to model cost from your actual utility tariff and charging schedule, not from a single statewide assumption.
+Idaho electricity pricing is utility-territory driven, and home charging is usually most affordable when drivers use off-peak windows.
+Idaho Power serves much of southern Idaho and eastern Oregon, while Rocky Mountain Power serves separate Idaho territory under IPUC-approved tariffs; many rural areas are served by electric cooperatives and municipal systems on Idaho's official utility maps.
+Idaho's hydro-heavy generation mix supports relatively stable home-charging costs in many parts of the state.
+EV owners should model cost from their actual utility tariff and charging schedule, not from a single statewide assumption.

 $0.12/kWh